raulpacheco2k/Laravel-Docker/README.md

-# Laravel development environment
+# LAMP development environment for Laravel
-Caso coloque os arquivos na sua pasta do laravel 8 e rode `docker-compose up -d` é para subir um ambiente de desenvolvimento completo, com PHP, MySql, Git, Composer e mais algumas coisas que eu não me lembro.
-Na minha maquina está funcionando.
+Put the files in your project directory, running in your terminal `docker-compose up -d` should bring up a basic development environment.
+Apache, PHP and Composer run in a container named App and MySql in a container named db.